 “It’s not just about the food.
-It is knowing that there is someone out there who cares about ME, who wants to know that I am OK, that is looking out for ME”
+It is knowing that there is someone out there who cares about me, who wants to know that I am okay, that is looking out for me.”

-This is the cornerstone of what we do at C Care, so aptly said by one of our recipients.
+This is a message from one of our recipients, and encapsulates the cornerstone of what we do at C Care.

 Our early-intervention, person-centred approach is designed to encourage participation in community life, remove barriers to autonomy, and help people attain the tools they need to lead independent and engaged lives.
 Founded on our three-pronged model of:

 - and promotion of independence,

 C Care’s programs adopt a ‘hand-up’ rather than ‘handout’ approach which help marginalised sections of the community ﬁnd an engaged and active space within society.

 Our visits, to target social isolation and ensure that lonely (and generally elderly) individuals are looked after, take three forms:

 1: a nutritous cooked meal